 Home occupations are permitted, by right, in all districts in which single-family residences are allowed.
 No regulation herein is intended to infringe upon the right of any resident to use a minor portion of a dwelling for an occupation which is customary in residential or rural areas and which does not have an undue adverse impact on the character of the residential area.
-A Zoning Permit application shall be submitted to the Z.A. so that a determination can be made as to whether the proposed use is, in fact, a home occupation as defined by these Regulations.
+A Zoning Permit application shall be submitted to the Z.A. so that the ZA can determine whether the proposed use is, in fact, a home occupation as defined by these Regulations.